bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.

-## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server
-- [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

 ## API documentation